michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

 Specification 1.1.
 Thirty proposals were accepted at a high-level---meaning full specifications for each proposal are not necessarily defined or agreed upon yet---but the basic outline of the new features is available.
-In linking to the [working outline][ln1.1 outline], Rusty Russell noted the following highlights: "multi-path payments, dual-funded channels, splicing, wumbo, hidden destinations, and many gossip improvements."
-The points below are Optech's attempt to briefly summarize these changes.
+Below, Optech has attempted to briefly describe the highlights from the meeting mentioned in an email linking to the [working outline][ln1.1 outline] by Rusty Russell: "multi-path payments, dual-funded channels, splicing, wumbo, hidden destinations, and many gossip improvements."

 - **Multi-path payments:** the current normal way to make a payment over LN is using a single path.
 Alice pays Charlie through her channel to